Confirmation of Acceptance for Studies (CAS)

 If you are a self-funding student studying a postgraduate taught programme you must pay a deposit before your CAS is issued.

 If you're a current student and are applying for a visa extension to complete your programme, you can seek advice from the Student Advice and Support Service in the Bridgeman Building.
 They can check your application, ensure the application meets the requirements of UKVI and advise on the suitability of your evidence.
 Alternatively, you can make the application yourself if you prefer.
 A CAS should be requested from the relevant office for your course i.e. Student Office or Research Student Office.

-The University is only permitted to sponsor students attending full-time courses under Tier 4.
+The University is only permitted to sponsor students attending full-time courses under the Student Visa.
 If you are not attending any formal lectures, tutorials etc. as part of a taught degree programme or undertaking supervised research-based activities as part of a research degree you will NOT be eligible for a CAS.